elm-community/webgl/CONTRIBUTING.md

 * Be recognized as a PATCH change using `elm package diff`
 * Not introduce mutable variables
 * Justify why the change is needed and why it won't break anything already here
+* JavaScript code should be validated using `eslint src`

 Documentation improvements are welcome.